 - Install Truffle and configure it.
 It’s a deployment tool.

 - Open Ganache and run an instance.
 Update your config.js file.
-Follow the instructions in the “reference article 2” to update the private and public keys into the config.js file.
+Follow the instructions in “reference article 2” to update the private and public keys in the config.js file.

 - Buy real Ether.
 You need them for smart contract deployment.
 Plan for the minder fees.